Milwaukee boy killed: Abuse prevention, intervention resources

 SIGN UP TODAY: Get daily headlines, breaking news emails from FOX6 News

-As loved ones of Smith begin a long journey of healing after the 12-year-old's death, community members are also coping with the traumatic details of the homicide and looking for ways to help.
+As loved ones mourn Smith's loss and begin a long journey toward healing, community members are also grappling with the traumatic details of his homicide – and looking for ways to help.

 "Recovery from trauma really requires connection to others and being in community with others," Minsky-Kelly said.